jensbambauer/seriale/site/content/program.md

                   items:
                     - title: Red Carpet
                       length: 2
-                      datetime: 2023-06-18
+                      datetime: 2024-06-02
                       time: 18:00 | 6pm
                       type: red carpet
-                      host:
+                      moderator:
                         - name: Daria Solovieva
-                      details: "The Red Carpet is the preparation for the 9th Seriale Award Ceremony.
+                      details: "The Red Carpet is the preparation for the 10th Seriale Award Ceremony.
 Besides wine reception and photo sessions, Daria Solovieva welcomes the series creators on the Red Carpet with numerous interviews."
-                    - title: 9th Award Ceremony of die Seriale
+                    - title: 10th Award Ceremony of die Seriale
                       length: 2
-                      datetime: 2023-06-18
+                      datetime: 2024-06-02
                       time: 20:00 | 8pm
                       type: award ceremony
                       hosts:
-                        - name: Anne Failing
+                        - name: Hannah Buscher
-                        - name: Kaira Masuhr
+                        - name: Robert Schäfer
-                      details: "At the Award Ceremony, directly after the Red Carpet, the most outstanding series will be honored with a total of 20 awards, selected by our international expert Jury.
-The event will be hosted by Anne Failing and Kaira Masuhr.
+                      details: "At the Award Ceremony, directly after the Red Carpet, the most outstanding series will be honored with a total of 17 awards, selected by our international expert Jury.
+The event will be hosted by Hannah Buscher and Robert Schäfer.
 This year’s Award Ceremony will be accentuated with music by the pianist Lada Nevmyatullina."
                     - title: After Show
                       length: 2
-                      datetime: 2023-06-18
+                      datetime: 2024-06-02
                       time: 22:00 | 10pm
                       type: after show
                       details: "Celebration & Networking"